actum/accessibility/README.md

 Our inaccessible components show common bad practices in web development so you can avoid them.

-There are also videos (explaining the issues) available for each component.
+There are also videos (explaining the issues) available for each component - the videos are made progressively.

+### User Preferences

+Users have many options how to customize their web-browsing experience today.
+While certain user preferences take effect across all websites once set in the operating system (such as zoom or resolution changes), others require implementation from developers to function appropriately - light, dark, or high-contrast (forced colors) mode, reduced motion mode, or font size preferences.

+Learn about these user preferences, how to support them with some implementation tips, and what it could mean for users if the preferences are not respected.

+There are also videos (explaining the details) available for each user preference - the videos and documents are made progressively.

 ## Technical Information